3-Part Article about Arizona Molokans

 More than a score of older sect members were tossed brieny into the Maricopa County jail for inciting a riot.

-That was the only time the Molokans, because of their adherence to the faith, really crossed swords with the government or their new-found land of freedom.
-Their time, before and after War I, was spent mostly behind the plow or at church services and the various festivals (Bible: Leviticus chapter 23) that were a part of church life.
+That was the only time the Spiritual Christians Molokans, because of their adherence to the faith, really crossed swords with the government or their new-found land of freedom.
+Their time, before and after War I, was spent mostly behind the plow or at religious church services and the various festivals that were a part of community church life.

-That's the way it was up until War II when most Molokan boys marched off to the services without protest.
-(Over 100 in America claimed CO status and most worked in camps operated by the Quakers and Mennonites.)
+That's the way it was up until War II when most Spiritual Christian Molokan boys marched off to the services without protest.

 After the war the change was rapid.
-Church elders lost some of their power after the boys had seen "Parce."
-(Paris, France.)
-Although few if any of them deserted the faith, many declined to stick too close to the rules.
-As the years went by, many also merely neglected to attend church because the services were conducted in Russian and they didn't understand the language.
+Church elders lost some of their power after the boys had seen "Parce" (Paris, France).
+Although few if any of the immigrants them deserted the faith, many descendants declined to stick too close to the rules.
+As the years went by, many also merely neglected to attend prayer meetings church because, they joined and married into other faiths, the services were long, conducted in Russian and they didn't understand the language.

-After years of exposure to American ways even the older among the Molokans became less clannish, and their native-born neighbors no longer looked upon them with suspicion.
-In fact, you couldn't tell a Molokan from a Methodist, except when a fight started in a bar.
+After years of exposure to American ways even the older among the Spiritual Christians Molokans became less clannish, and their native-born neighbors no longer looked upon them with suspicion.
+In fact, you couldn't tell a Spiritual Christian Molokan from a Methodist, except when a fight started in a bar.
 On those occasions.
-Molokan men, pacifists though they were, always gave a good account of themselves.
+Russian-American Molokan men, pacifists though they should be were, always gave a good account of themselves.
 They still do.
-(Mainly a few brutes in the Glendale clans of Tolmachoffs and Treguboffs.)
+Mainly a few uneducated brutes from the Glendale clans were known for drinking and fighting.

-Nevertheless, the colony in the vicinity of 75th Avenue south of Glendale still exists.
-Many sons and daughters have left the farm, but, in general, farming still is the principal business of those Molokans who remain on acreage much expanded since first settled by immigrant parents or grandparents.
+Nevertheless, the colony in the vicinity of 75th Avenue south of Glendale still exists extending south past Tolleson.
+Many sons and daughters have left the farm, but, in general, farming still is the principal business of a few descendants those Molokans who remain on acreage much expanded since first settled by immigrant parents or grandparents.

-The old church is still there on Griffin Avenue, and services, still conducted in Russian, are held regularly, even though attendance is not what it once was.
+The old meeting hall** church is still there on Griffin Avenue, and services, still conducted in Russian, are held regularly, even though attendance is not what it once was.***

-(In 1977, there were over 100 households in Arizona that descended from Molokans, and over 100 would attend a church holiday.
-By 2000, about 150 households exist, but church attendees number less than 30.
+*** In 1977, there were over 100 households in Arizona that descended from these Spiritual Christians from Russia, and over 100 attended holiday services.
+By 2000, though about 150 descendant households existed, holiday attendance dropped to less than 30 due to assimilation.